jcheng1203/pub-tips/content/lessons/layers-and-masks.md

 ---
-title: "Layers and Masks"
+title: "Lesson 2: Layers and Masks"
 date: 2019-04-12T12:04:05-07:00
 draft: false
 author: "Jenny"
-tags: []
+tags: ["PSD","Photoshop 101"]
 weight: 3
+summary: "Layers and masks are two of the fundamental building blocks of Photoshop."
 ---